anjaliisonii/Scientific_calculator/README.md

 # Scientific_calculator
-This is a mathematical formula-based calculator in whoch we can perform arithmetic as well as cos, sin , cot, tan value and squareroot.
+This is a mathematical formula-based calculator in which we can perform arithmetic as well as cos, sin , cot, tan value and squareroot.